Keefe Bruyette slashes price target on Fidelity National Information Services Inc. [FIS] – find out why.

 Keefe Bruyette have made an estimate for Fidelity National Information Services Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on March 17, 2023.
 While these analysts kept the previous recommendation, Morgan Stanley raised their target price from $73 to $79.
 The new note on the price target was released on February 14, 2023, representing the official price target for Fidelity National Information Services Inc. stock.
 Previously, the target price had yet another drop from $85 to $75, while Credit Suisse kept a Neutral rating on FIS stock.
 On February 14, 2023, analysts decreased their price target for FIS shares from 85 to 70.

-Fidelity National Information Services Inc. [FIS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.18.
-With this latest performance, FIS shares gained by 9.72% in over the last four-week period, additionally sinking by -25.58% over the last 6 months – not to mention a drop of -44.69% in the past year of trading.
+Fidelity National Information Services Inc. [FIS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.76.
+With this latest performance, FIS shares gained by 11.79% in over the last four-week period, additionally sinking by -27.03% over the last 6 months – not to mention a drop of -45.77% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Fidelity National Information Services Inc. [FIS] shares currently have an operating margin of +16.17 and a Gross Margin at +39.29.
 Fidelity National Information Services Inc.’s Net Margin is presently recorded at -115.09.